PirateforFreedom/TypeAgent/README.md

 - This project is a Leisure time hobby，If you are interested in the project ,you can make a issue.
 - Our codebase for the Luann builds heavily on [MemGPT codebase](https://github.com/cpacker/MemGPT?tab=readme-ov-file),Thanks for open-sourcing!
-- The difference of MemGPT(letta) and Luann is that Luann optimizes the entire memgpt code structure and creatively adds a complete memory module and knowledge base module.
+- The difference of MemGPT(letta) and Luann is that Luann optimizes the entire memgpt code structure and creatively adds a complete memory module and knowledge base module and add SML.
 - The other main difference of MemGPT(letta) and Luann is that Luann can create various type  of agent,one architecture ,one pipline,one framework.
 - Documentation temporary reference [MemGPT codebase](https://github.com/cpacker/MemGPT?tab=readme-ov-file).Thanks letta
 - New ideas and new features will be added continuously,make everyone use very well